IntersectMBO/cardano-node/README.rst

                 ../ouroboros-network/ouroboros-consensus-shelley
                 ../ouroboros-network/ouroboros-consensus-cardano

-7. The two packages have now became **local** -- when you try ``cabal build exe:cardano-node`` now, you'll see that Cabal starts to build these dependencies you just localised.
+7. The two packages have now become **local** -- when you try ``cabal build exe:cardano-node`` now, you'll see that Cabal starts to build these dependencies you just localised.
 Hacking time!

 Hoogle
 ----